DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-schools-if-youre-an-itt-provider.md

 The ‘Add partner school’ flow uses an accessible autocomplete, allowing users to search for partner schools.

-The autocomplete works well for quickly selecting a school, but it requires JavaScript, which not everyone has, and it doesn’t always run successfully.
+The autocomplete works well for quickly selecting a school, but it requires JavaScript, which not everyone has, and it does not always run successfully.

 We will add a no-JavaScript version of the ‘Add partner school’ flow, which we can progressively enhance.